kishorpulagam92/iris_flowers_classification/readme.md

-This project is hgelpful to classify the flowers type from Iris dataset
+This project is helpful to classify the flowers type from Iris dataset